The geometric distance and binary orbit of PSR B1259-63: Discussion

 \subsection{Space velocity and birthplace}

 Having improved the precision of the proper motion measurement by an order of magnitude as compared to the previous estimate from {\it Gaia} DR1 \citep{Lindegren16}, we can better constrain the likely birthplace and natal kick of the system.
-Using our known distance, then with the systemic radial velocity $\gamma$ we can determine the full three-dimensional space velocity of the system. \citet{Johnston94} originally claimed that the peak of the H$\alpha$ emission was blueshifted from its rest wavelength by 80\,km\,s$^{-1}$.
+Using our known distance, then with the systemic radial velocity $\gamma$ we can determine the full three-dimensional space velocity of the system.

+\citet{Johnston94} originally suggested that the peak of the H$\alpha$ emission was blueshifted from its rest wavelength by 80\,km\,s$^{-1}$.
 However, subsequent works \citep{Negueruela11, vanSoelen16} found negligible systemic velocity relative to the local standard of rest (LSR), and \citet{Shannon14} considered both possibilities in their analysis of the origin of the system.
-Closer inspection of the line profiles from \citet{Johnston94} shows the peak of their H$\alpha$ emission line to be at 6562.9\,\AA, very close to the H$\alpha$ rest wavelength in air of 6562.8\,\AA.
-The observed line profile would then give a Doppler shift of $-82$\,km\,s$^{-1}$ were the observed line mistakenly referenced to the H$\alpha$ vacuum wavelength of 6564.6\,\AA. \citet{Johnston94} used the UCLES spectrograph on the Anglo-Australian telescope, which sits in air rather than in vacuum, making the air wavelengths the relevant ones to use.
+Closer inspection of the line profiles from \citet{Johnston94} shows the peak of their H$\alpha$ emission line to be at 6562.9\,\AA, very close to the H$\alpha$ rest wavelength in air of 6562.8\,\AA\footnote{See the NIST Atomic Spectra Database, at \url{https://www.nist.gov/pml/atomic-spectra-database}}.
+The spectra were taken with the UCLES spectrograph on the Anglo-Australian telescope, which sits in air.
+The observed line profiles therefore imply a minimal Doppler shift and hence a very small systemic velocity for the \psrb/LS\,2883 system.
+If instead the observed H$\alpha$ line of \citet{Johnston94} were mistakenly referenced to the rest wavelength in vacuum, at 6564.6\,\AA\ \citep[see][for conversions between air and vacuum wavelengths]{Morton91}, then application of the standard Doppler formula in calculating the velocity shift would give the claimed blueshift of $-82$\,km\,s$^{-1}$.
 Since assuming the wrong rest wavelength as above would appear to perfectly explain the existing discrepancy, we therefore assume that the system in fact has close to zero systemic radial velocity.